 \section{Abstract}

-Recent advances in artificial intelligence (AI) have led to a diverse set of predictions about its long-term impact on humanity.
+Recent advances in artificial intelligence (AI) have led to a wide range of predictions about its long-term impact on humanity.
 A central focus is the potential emergence of transformative AI (TAI), eventually capable of outperforming humans in all economically valuable tasks and fully automating labor.
-Discussed scenarios range from human extinction after a misaligned TAI takes over (``AI doom'') to unprecedented economic growth and abundance (``post-scarcity'').
+Discussed scenarios range from unprecedented economic growth and abundance (“post-scarcity'' or ``cornucopia'') to human extinction after a misaligned TAI takes over (“AI doom'').
 However, the probabilities and implications of these scenarios remain highly uncertain.
-Here, we organize the various scenarios and evaluate their associated existential risks and economic outcomes in terms of aggregate welfare.
-Our analysis shows that even low-probability catastrophic outcomes justify large investments in AI safety and alignment research.
-We find that the optimizing representative individual would rationally allocate substantial resources to mitigate extinction risk; in some cases, she would prefer not to develop TAI at all.
-This result highlights that current global efforts in AI safety and alignment research are vastly insufficient relative to the scale and urgency of existential risks posed by TAI.
-Our findings therefore underscore the need for stronger safeguards to balance the potential economic benefits of TAI with the prevention of irreversible harm.
-Addressing these risks is crucial for steering technological progress toward sustainable human prosperity. \\ \textbf{JEL codes:} I30, O11, O33, Q01. \\ \textbf{Keywords:} Transformative Artificial Intelligence (TAI), Economic Growth, Technological Singularity, Growth Explosion, AI Takeover, AI Alignment, AI Doom.
+We contribute by organizing the various scenarios and evaluating their associated existential risks and economic outcomes in terms of aggregate welfare.
+Our results imply that even low-probability catastrophic outcomes justify substantial investments in AI safety and alignment research.
+This result highlights that current global efforts in AI safety and alignment research are insufficient relative to the scale and urgency of the risks posed by TAI. \\ \textbf{JEL codes:} I30, O11, O33, Q01. \\ \textbf{Keywords:} Transformative Artificial Intelligence (TAI), Economic Growth, Technological Singularity, Growth Explosion, AI Takeover, AI Alignment, AI Doom.